AFTERTHOUGHT HEEL TUTORIAL

 SCENARIO 1: your trudging through your cable/lace work.
 You're really hooked on that pattern...cause you're finally getting it down-pat.
-And a good 4, 5, 6 inches of leg work, you're like, "oh man, now I have to set aside the pattern, knit a 2.5'' heel, turn the heel (I still have to crack out my generic pattern to remember whether it's 7 or 8 knit stitches after the purl row), deal with picking up stitches on the sides, and working the gusset decreases until f-i-n-a-l-l-y I can get back to the pattern, figure out where I left off (or where I set the pattern and cable needles down at), and try to get into the cable groove.
+And after a good 4-6 inches of leg work, you're like, "oh man, now I have to set aside the pattern, knit a 2.5'' heel, turn the heel, deal with picking up stitches on the sides, and working the gusset decreases before I can f-i-n-a-l-l-y get back to the pattern, figure out where I left off (or where I set the pattern and cable needles down at), and try to get into the cable groove?
+Woe is me!

-SCENARIO 4: (the last one, I promise!)
-You're at the movies, or somewhere away from home, and you're knitting your sock in stockinette because you don't have to look down too much, and you finally make it to the heel.
+SCENARIO 2: You're at the movies, or somewhere away from home, and you're knitting your sock in stockinette because you don't have to look down too much, and you finally make it to the heel.
 Are you honestly telling me that you can fiddle with the heel steps in the dark?
 If you can, can I please borrow you're super-powers?

 Part 2: Releasing the "live stitches"

-Step 1: it's time to unravel those saved stitches, now that you're done knitting the rest of the sock. whether or not your strand is hanging out on the "right side" of your work, or some how found it's way hanging out on the "wrong side," pick the first part of the stitch on the right side of the sock, and pull the yarn strand out.
+Step 1: It's time to unravel those saved stitches, now that you're done knitting the rest of the sock. whether or not your strand is hanging out on the "right side" of your work, or some how found it's way hanging out on the "wrong side," pull at the first part of the stitch on the right side of the sock, and pull the waste yarn strand out to release a stitch (actually, two stitches total per waste yarn stitch--refer to Step 2).
+The bottom stitch is being released in the photo below.

 Part 3: Working the heel decreases